-This standard establishes the various substances that the laboratory must be able to identify in urine (scope of testing), as well as the appropriate level of testing (sensitivity) that is required.
+This standard establishes the various substances that a forensic science service provider (FSSP) must be able to identify in urine (scope of testing), as well as the appropriate level of testing (sensitivity) that is required.

 WHY IS THIS STANDARD IMPORTANT?
 WHAT ARE ITS BENEFITS?